Read below to get answers to our most frequently asked questions.

 The trolleys are open-air vehicles which allow for optimal sightseeing and picture-taking.

-The Freedom Trail is a self-guided walking tour that takes in different historical Boston sites.
-The trolley tour gets you close to many of the sights along the Freedom Trail, as well as all the other major points of interest around the city of Boston.
+The Freedom Trail is a historic 2.5 mile trail that takes in different historical Boston sites.
+Old Town Trolley Tours stops near many of the sights along the Freedom Trail, as well as all the other major points of interest around the city of Boston.
 However, the trolley does not follow the Freedom Trail exactly.

 Click on Boston Map and Stops to see a list of our stops and for information about the attractions and points of interest available at each stop.